MuGdxy/GalDesigner/GalEngine.md

-# GameBox
+# GalEngine

-A GameBox is not an Application.
+A GalEngine is not an Application.
 It is a class to control how game runs.
-The GameBox give comands and the Application run this commands.
+The GalEngine give comands and the Application run this commands.

-You can think the GameBox is the Game's mainbody.It manager the all things about game.
+You can think the GalEngine is the Game's mainbody.It manager the all things about game.
 It is a leader.

-There are some things that GameBox must do:
+There are some things that GalEngine must do:

 - Run script.
 - Do events and interacte with Application.